CravateRouge/qBittorrentSearchPlugins/README.md

     ##########################################################################
     ...
 ```
-Now replace the "YOUR USERNAME" and "YOUR PASSWORD" with *your* username and password, surrounded by quotation marks.
+Replace `YOUR USERNAME` and `YOUR PASSWORD` with *your* username and password, surrounded by quotation marks.
-So if your username is `foobar` and your `password` is bazqux these lines should read:
+For example, if your username is `foobar` and your password is `bazqux`:
 ```python
     ...
     # SET THESE VALUES